ahmedeltaweel/renaming-files-script/README.md

 Renaming Files Script uses an open source projects to work properly:

-* [The Console Component] The Console component eases the creation of beautiful and testable command line interfaces.
+* [The Console Component] allows you to create command-line commands.
+Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.

 And of course renaming-files-script itself is open source with a [public repository][renaming-files-script] on GitHub.